thatvirtualboy/HorizonCollector/Readme.md

-## HorizonCollector for Mac by Ryan Klumph
+## Horizon Collector for Mac by Ryan Klumph
 ### Please report any issues to Ryan on Twitter ([@thatvirtualboy](http://twitter.com/thatvirtualboy))